 - Drain the outside valve.
-Turn your spigot all the way to the left (counterclockwise) to drain the remaining water from the outdoor valve.
+Turn your spigot to the left (counterclockwise) to drain the remaining water from the outdoor valve.
 Then, turn it completely to the right (clockwise) to shut it off.

 After you’ve completed these steps, you should place insulated faucet covers over your outdoor spigots.
 These covers are mitts you can put over your outdoor faucets for the winter.
 They help prevent your fixtures from freezing, expanding, and rupturing due to the cold.
 Manufacturers usually make them with styrofoam, rigid plastic, or nylon for efficient insulation.
 You can also contact a professional plumber to cover your outdoor spigots for you.